kingaa/clim-dis/prep/preparation.md

 ### Install **R** and **RStudio**

 **R** and **RStudio** are free and open-source.
-You’ll need at least version 3.3.0 of **R**.
+You’ll need at least version 3.3.3 of **R**.
-The latest version is 3.3.1, so if you need to update, go ahead and install version 3.3.1.
+If you need to update, go ahead and install the latest version, which is 3.4.0.
 Source code and binaries are available on CRAN (http://cran.r-project.org).
 Install the latest version of **RStudio** from [rstudio.com](http://www.rstudio.com/products/rstudio/download/).